Solidarity with Indigenous migrants: Stop pandemic deportations and Title 42 expulsions of asylum seekers!

 Migrants, especially Black and Indigenous peoples, have long been oppressed by an immigration system made to serve white supremacy and capitalism.
 After four years under an explicitly white nationalist administration, the U.S.’s immigration bureaucracy is either actively violating human rights or simply not functioning – an act of violence in itself.
 While the Biden administration does not have the progressive vision we need, it opens space for tangible change in the lives of millions of people.
-After a year of coordinating with over 40 Central and North American organizations in a campaign against the Asylum Cooperative Agreements (ACAs), deportations during the pandemic, and Title 42 expulsions, we are well poised for concrete wins in 2021.
+After a year of coordinating with over 40 Central and North American organizations in a campaign against the Asylum Cooperative Agreements (ACAs), deportations during the pandemic, and Title 42 expulsions of asylum seekers, we are well poised for concrete wins in 2021.

 - Require that CBP, BP, and ICE document Indigenous identity and language at first contact with migrants at the border, and ensure rigorous interpretation and translation to Indigenous languages at every stage in the immigration processes,

 - Rigorously include established Indigenous leaders and groups in all consultation and decision-making spaces related to migration,

 - Create an Indigenous human rights legal framework and agency-level protocols to enforce it,